feathersjs/docs/guides/step-by-step/generators/gen-app.md

 contains the [license](https://docs.npmjs.com/files/package.json#license)
 so that people know how they are permitted to use it, and any restrictions you're placing on it.

+It defaults to the Feathers license.

 ## [package.json](https://github.com/feathersjs/feathers-docs/blob/auk/examples/step/02/gen1/package.json)
 contains [information](https://docs.npmjs.com/files/package.json)
 which
 [npm](https://docs.npmjs.com/),
 [yarn](https://yarnpkg.com/en/)
-and other package managers need to install and access your package
+and other package managers need to install and use your package.

 ### Is anything wrong, unclear, missing?
 [Leave a comment.](https://github.com/feathersjs/feathers-guide/issues/new?title=Comment:Step-Generators-App&body=Comment:Step-Generators-App)